Earth's Magnetic Field interactive

 Earth has a magnetic field.
 If you imagine a gigantic bar magnet inside of Earth, you'll have a pretty good idea what Earth's magnetic field is shaped like.
 Of course, Earth DOESN'T have a giant bar magnet...more

 Electricity and magnetism are two very important topics in the science of physics.
-We use electricity to power computers and to turn on a light.
+We use electricity to power computers and to make motors go.
 Magnetism makes a compass point North and keeps notes stuck...more

 Electromagnetic radiation is the result of oscillating electric and magnetic fields.
 The wave of energy generated by such vibrations moves through space at the speed of light.
 And well it should... for...more